abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 ## Why cloud computing skills are becoming essential for data scientists?

 I want to share by own little story here with the hope to best illustrate how cloud computing is becoming mainstream in data science space.
-Before Wells Fargo, I worked as a data scientist (or senior data scientist) at Monsanto, Equifax, and PrecisionHawk.
+Before Wells Fargo, I worked as data scientists at Monsanto, Equifax, and PrecisionHawk.
 The latter was a pioneer company on commercial drones and imagery services supported by advanced robotics and software.
 All its data processing and web services were hosted on AWS cloud.
 I joined the company right after my research positions at various universities, and lack of any previous cloud experience was one of the factors for my difficult time over there.
-When I joined Monsanto (now Bayer) in 2016, the company was undergoing digital transformation and migrating all its data and computing resources to AWS.
+When I joined Monsanto (now Bayer) in 2016, the company was undergoing full digital transformation and migrating all its data and computing resources to AWS.
 I needed to fully dedicate my initial few months to learn a whole host of AWS related tools and web services.
 Equifax, despite being a company in financial sector that is more hesitant towards cloud, recently moved to Google cloud too.

 As more and more companies across industries are migrating their data centers and servers towards cloud, data scientists and machine learning engineers have no other option but to embrace the change.
 I had the liberty to spend quite a time learning about the technologies as those companies were just transitioning into cloud, but I suspect, these companies will look for at least some prior experience in cloud technologies these days while hiring their prospective data scientists.